 ill person?”
-This is not a medical question, inquiring about
+It was not a medical question, inquiring about

 therapies and medicines that can be effective treating a troubled

 individual.
-It is a religious question, asking us to go beyond a
+It was a religious question, asking us to go beyond a

 scientific “how to” for curing an illness and to consider our own

-attitude in relating to the individual.
+attitude in relating to a troubled individual.
 If our attitude is one of

 caring - not indifference - our first step should be to reframe the